wrjodjana/obsidian-vault/Computer Science/Object Oriented Programming.md

 ```

 **Explanation:**
-- `dog1 = Dog("Buddy", 3)`: creates an object of the Dog class with name as "Buddy" and age as 3
+- `dog1 = Dog("Buddy", 3)`: creates an object of the Dog class with name as "Buddy" and age 3
-- `dog1.name`: accesses the instance
+- `dog1.name`: accesses the instance attribute name of the `dog1` object
+- `dog1.species`: accesses the class attribute species of the `dog1` object